ajsharpie/Maze-Solver/README.md

 # Maze-Solver

-## This is a cute lil bootdev project using tkinter and python to create a maze generator/solver.
+## Details
+> This file creates mazes and solves(?) them.
+WIP

+### Future Feature Ideas
+> turn it into a dungeon style game.
+Add fog of war and a few event types and special squares to discover with events/points/rewards?